piranha/solovyov.net/src/blog/2021/streaming.md

 ## Light

-That's the hardest one, because it's much more about physical world than anything else.
-Like, you can compare a camera to other cameras and buy the one you decided on, you can do the same with mic, but with lightning the specs of light you buy is not going to be the main thing.
+I just can't stop here.
+Like, I've had two out of three crossed, is it possible to stop?
+But light is the hardest one, because it's much more about physical world than anything else.
+It depends on your room, ability to place stuff around, and it can change anything drastically.
+Also you can compare a camera to other cameras and buy the one you decided on, you can do the same with mic, but with lightning the specs of light you buy is not going to be the main thing.
 The main thing is placement.
 Tutorials say you have to have three different light sources: a key light, a fill light and a back light.

 A *key light* is a bright source of light that should light up your face somewhat from the side so that you have some shadows.
 I put a Yongnuo YN300 right behind my camera.

 A *fill light* should be slightly less bright, its purpose is to reduce harshness of those shadows on your face.
 I have a small lamp from the other side of my display which I reflect from the wall.

 And a *back light* is something to highlight you from a back (surprise!) to add a feeling of depth to the image.
-I have nothing there and image suffers a little bit because of that.
+I have nothing there and my image somewhat a little bit because of that.
 I'll have to fix that.

 There are also so-called *practical lights*, whose purpose is to add interesting points to your background so it's less dull.
+This starts to feel light I'm going too far, though, I'm not a "real" video maker yet but geared up as hell already, haha.

 ## Streaming